10mi2/g2core-pressurizer/flow-sensor/README.md

   ./flow-sensor-monitor.py > test-output.csv
   ```
 - When you're done, hit `Ctrl-C` (maybe twice) to make it stop

+# Calibration Jupyter

+The file [`flow-sensor/calibration.ipynb`](./flow-sensor/calibration.ipynb) can be opened with a [local Jupyter server](https://jupyter.org) (or [VSCode with the Python extension installed](https://code.visualstudio.com/docs/python/jupyter-support)).

+Notes:
+- Record a series of tests with the same filename except for a number.
+For example `cal-v32.2-2020-06-29-001.csv`, `cal-v32.2-2020-06-29-002.csv`, etc.
+- Set `start_k` is the K value used in `flow-sensor-monitor.py` when recording the tests.
+- Run the full notebook, and along with some nice charts showing your data, you'll find a new K value to use in the last (bottom) cell.
+- Note that it'll clip the first part of each file until the flow reaches > +-10slm, and then keep only 4 seconds from there.

 # On the way